How To Set Up An LLC In Maine

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-Step 2: Filing Date
+Step 2: Select the Filing Date

-Step 4: Profesional LLC Designation
+Step 4: Election of a Professional LLC

 If your business does not need professional licensing, leave this box unchecked.

 Related: What is a Professional LLC?

 Maine law requires that every LLC in the state have a Registered Agent.
 A Registered Agent will act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the LLC.

 The basic requirements to be a Registered Agent in Maine include:

 – The agent must be a Maine resident at least 18 years of age or a commercial Registered Agent service